csurgay/ansible-training/lessons/02_TroubleshootConfig/README.md

 ### In this section the following subjects will be covered:

+1. Summary of setting up Ansible
+1. Exercise for pairs of participants
+1. Validation process for Ansible configuration

+---
+## Summary of setting up Ansible

+- [ ] Install Ansible on Control Node
+- [ ] Install Python3 all Nodes
+- [ ] Create technical user on all Nodes
+- [ ] Create password for technical user
+- [ ] Grant sudo for technical user
+- [ ] Create SSH Key for technical user on Control Node
+- [ ] Copy SSH Key from Control Node to all Managed Hosts
+- [ ] Test Ansible can access Managed Hosts

+---
+## Exercise for pairs of participants

 1. Participants are instructed to form group of pairs
-2. One member shall introduce some failure to the Ansible configuration
+1. One member shall introduce some failure to the Ansible configuration
-3. Failures can affect any of the boxes on the Figure below
+1. Failures can affect any of the boxes on the Figure below
-4. The other member shall try to localize and fix the failure introduced
+1. The other member shall try to localize and fix the failure introduced
-5. The first member observes the process and helps with hints if neccessary
+1. The first member observes the process and helps with hints if neccessary
-6. They test Ansible successfully access managed hosts together
+1. They test Ansible successfully access managed hosts together
-7. Members of the pair swith roles and do the excercise again
+1. Members of the pair swith roles and do the excercise again

 ## Figure 1.
 Validation process for Ansible configuration